rolandaayo/obaoflagos/README.md

 <div align="center">

-  <h2 align="center">Billy K Homes</h2>
+  <h2 align="center">Obaoflagos</h2>

-  "Billy K Homes" – A Simple Banking Application <br/> Built using Next.js and TailwindCSS.
+  "Obaoflagos" – The Official Website for the Oba of Lagos <br/> Built using Next.js and TailwindCSS.

   <a href="#"><strong>➥ Live Demo</strong></a>